-If you are considering raising black chickens, consider the following advantages.
+If you are considering raising black chicken, consider the following advantages.
 You’ll be won over in no time!

-- Black chickens are gorgeous.
+- They are gorgeous.
 They offer a unique plumage that will attract you to them immediately.
 They also really stand out in a barnyard flock and add an element of interest.

 - You can show them.
 If you are interested in raising chickens to be displayed at poultry shows or other events, black birds are the way to go.
 They are incredibly unique and most black chicken breeds are also recognized as ornamental species.

 - The meat may be better for you.
 Some – certainly not all – breeds of black chicken, like the Silkie, possess meat that is also black.
 This meat is believed to be better for you, containing higher levels of a certain antioxidant known as carnosine.
 However, if you’re going to raise chickens for meat, make sure you’re comfortable with butchering chickens.

 - They offer all the other advantages of raising chickens.
 Black chickens are not unlike all other breeds of chicken in that they can be raised for meat, eggs, or show purposes – it all depends on the specific breed.
 If you want an all-black chicken breed, you can find a breed that will meet your specific requirements for temperament, production, and everything else.